Baron-Severin/services-lab/readme.md

 #### Hint

 * Remember each button click returns a result that can be stored in two textviews.
-* You might need to connect the Service to the Activity in some way to get this project working.
+* You might need to connect the Android Service to the Activity in some way to get this project working.

 #### Resources